Pengantar

 Untuk bergelut dengan pekerjaan kearsipan, pertama-tama kita harus mengetahui konsep-konsep dasar kearsipan.
 Kita harus mengetahui apa itu "arsip" atau "arsip statis" (archives) dan "pengarsipan" (archiving) untuk membedakan dengan pekerjaan perpustakaan.
 Misalnya, 'archiving' dapat diasosiasikan dengan istilah "electronic archiving", yang maksudnya adalah different

-termasuk di dalamnya tempat simpan jurnal elektronik dan bahan-bahan tebitan lainnya, atau preservasi digital bahan-bahan tersebut agar dapat diakses.
+things to different people, termasuk di dalamnya tempat simpan jurnal elektronik dan bahan-bahan tebitan lainnya, atau preservasi digital bahan-bahan tersebut agar dapat diakses.
 Pada umumnya, perpustakaan berkenaan dengan item-item diskrit dan diterbitkan, sementara arsip berkenaan dengan materi-materi yang tidak diterbitkan seperti paper, manuskrip, dan bahan-bahan visual.
 Oleh karena itu, ketika orang berpikir tentang arsip, mereka akan berpikir tentang preservasi; namun di dalamnya juga meliputi jasa rujukan atau referensi, yang memerlukan pemprosesan, pengkatalogan, serta akses.

 Istilah "arsip" (archives) merupakan suatu kata benda (noun) yang mempunyai tiga arti, yang semuanya itu harus dimasukkan dalam maksud dan tujuan dalam suatu program kearsipan: